ConsolidatedSky/NEFARAM/README.md

 ### Economy
 A lot of mods to make the game's economy feel alive with [prices fluctuations](https://www.nexusmods.com/skyrimspecialedition/mods/26325) depending on a lot of [factors](https://www.nexusmods.com/skyrimspecialedition/mods/23081).
 As you cannot invest in all skills you have opportunities for gold sinks to alleviates some of your weaknesses (No smithing? you can [order a new armor from a blacksmith](https://www.nexusmods.com/skyrimspecialedition/mods/51254) for example) as well as very creative loverslab money sinks...

+### Seasons
+NEFARAM uses the powerful [Seasons of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/62861) mod and others to create a different atmosphere throughout your playthrough.
+Each season lasts for 1 ingame month.

 ### Player Homes
 [Improved Vanilla Ones](https://www.nexusmods.com/skyrimspecialedition/mods/37236) + Creation Club houses with a couple mods to make them better.
 The costs in particular are higher.